 South African Rand

-Mpumalanga’s ‘Panorama Route', (gateway to the game reserves of Kruger National Park), is a spectacular circuit that leads through the rugged mountain range and forests of the northern Drakensberg.
-The area is a dream for photographers and the stretch of the route at Blyde River Canyon – the third deepest canyon in the world – is particularly impressive and it is possible to take a scenic helicopter flight over it, or trek through it.
-Towns in the region include Pilgrim’s Rest, a living museum dating back to the heydays of the gold rush, while the surrounding area is famous for its birdlife and well-stocked rivers and streams, as well as some fine golf courses.
+The jewel of Mpumalanga, the ‘Panorama Route’, features stunning natural treasures - such as the Blyde River Canyon, God's Window, the Mac Mac Falls and Pilgrim's Rest.
+The area is a dream for photographers and the stretch at Blyde River Canyon is particularly impressive – consider a scenic boat trip or helicopter tour for a brilliant bird’s-eye view.
+Towns in the region include Pilgrim’s Rest, a provincial heritage site dating back to the heydays of the gold rush, while the surrounding area is famous for its birdlife and well-stocked rivers and streams, as well as some fine golf courses.

 Kruger National Park & Sabi Sand Reserve